❍ Servicing & Repairs

 Yes, we can ship anywhere in the world.
 We ship internationally via FedEx and provide both tracking and insurance.

 What is your return policy?

 If for ANY reason within ten (10) days after delivery of the order you are unsatisfied with your purchase you may return the item(s) to us for a refund or exchange.
 Please review the conditions that apply for returns and exchanges here: Return Policy

-Do you offer a discount for military and first responders?
+Do you offer a discount for Military, Law Enforcement and First Responders?

 Custom Tritium Illuminated Watches

 ArmourLite Watch Company is proud to be one of the only watch companies that can design and manufacture custom tritium illumination watches.
 We have manufactured custom watches for companies, agencies, military units, and more.
 Some of our clients include the National Rifle Association (NRA), the Federal Bureau of Investigation (FBI), the United States Secret Service, and the United States Army.
 Please email us at email@example.com to get started.